leangjia/blender_docs/manual/glossary/index.rst

       See also `HDRI <https://en.wikipedia.org/wiki/HDRI>`__ on Wikipedia.

    IOR
-   Index Of Refraction
+   Index of Refraction
       A property of transparent materials.
       When a light ray travels through the same volume it follows a straight path.
       However, if it passes from one transparent volume to another, it bends.
       The angle by which the ray is bent can be determined by the IOR of the materials of both volumes.

    Interpolation
-      The process of calculating new data between points of known value, like :term:`keyframes <keyframe>`.
+      The process of calculating new data between points of known value, like :term:`Keyframes <Keyframe>`.

    Inverse Kinematics
       The process of determining the movement of interconnected segments of a body or model.